Abhishek-Rout/Abhishek-Rout.github.io/Abhishek CSS/14/README.md

 Slides changes to next slide on touch-swipe.

 ## Requirements
   HTML: File for structure.

+  CSS:
-CSS: - File for decoration.<br />
+  - File for decoration.
   - Swiper File for giving swiping effects.

   JS: Swiper File for frontend backed code.

 ## Preview